-The County's population was 65,393 in 2011 and 65,357 in 2016 (preliminary Census results).
-Sligo and Environs is the most populous area (19,452 in 2011).
+The County's population was 65,393 in 2011 and 65,535 in 2016.
+Sligo Town is the most populous urban area (19,199 in 2016).
 Electoral Divisions (EDs) including the areas of Strandhill and Tobercurry have the next highest population.
 These are followed by the EDs which contain Collooney, Ballymote, Enniscrone, Rosses Point, Coolaney, Ballysadare, Lissadill North (containing the village of Grange), Cliffony South and Calry.

 Map 7 shows population in the County in 2016 (preliminary Census figures).
-Map 8 maps population change between the 2011 and 2016 (based on preliminary results of the 2016 Census)
+Map 8 maps population change between the 2011 and 2016.

 The largest drop in population in the County occurred in the urban ED of Sligo North, which lost 344 persons (6.1%) between 2011 and 2016.
-The urban EDs of Sligo West and Sligo East gained 86 and 35 persons respectively.Percentage-wise, Shancough ED (close to the border with Roscommon and Leitrim) lost 19.6% of its population (30 persons).
+The urban EDs of Sligo West and Sligo East gained 86 and 35 persons respectively.
+Percentage-wise, Shancough ED (close to the border with Roscommon and Leitrim) lost 19.6% of its population (30 persons).